-If you are a Commonwealth citizen (aged 17 or older) and have a grandparent who was born in the UK or Islands, you may be able to apply for the UK Ancestry Visa.
+If you are a Commonwealth citizen (aged 17 or older) and have a grandparent who was born in the UK or the Islands, you may be able to apply for the UK Ancestry Visa.
 What the UK Ancestry Visa will give you is permission to live and work in the UK with a route towards permanent residence.

 However, you cannot switch to this visa type if you have gained entry to the UK on a different visa.
 You have to apply for Entry Clearance from abroad before entering the UK as an Ancestry Visa holder.

 The earliest you can apply is 3 months before you travel, and at the time of application you must meet a number of requirements on top of your UK Ancestry claim.

 Consulting with the skilled immigration lawyers at QC Immigration is recommended to discuss all your visa options.

 Just like any visa, you must meet certain criteria before you can apply for an Ancestry Visa.
 It is highly recommended that you perform your own due diligence with your family tree research to ensure you are eligible for this visa option.

 It is also important to remember that you should apply for a UK Ancestry visa before you plan any travel to the UK.

 You must be able to prove that you are a Commonwealth citizen, in order to do so you must meet be either: